 Get paid!
 Green Corps organizers earn a salary of $24,500.
 Organizers also have a chance to opt into our health care program with a pre-tax monthly salary deferral.
 We offer paid sick days and holidays, two weeks paid vacation and a student loan repayment program for those who qualify.

 Launch your career: Green Corps will help connect you to environmental and progressive groups that are looking for full-time staff to build their organizations and help them create social change and protect our environment.

 In the next few months, we‘ll invite 35 college graduates to join Green Corps in 2014 -2015.
 We’re looking for people who are serious about saving the planet, people who have taken initiative on their campus or community, and people who are willing to roll up their sleeves and work for change over the long haul.

+If you think you’re one of those people, visit www.greencorps.org to apply to join the 2014-2015 class of Green Corps’ Field School for Environmental Organizing.
 Green Corps’ yearlong program begins in August 2014 with Introductory Classroom Training in Boston, and continues with field placements in multiple locations across the U.S. Candidates must be willing to relocate.

 Are you interested in a well-funded and prestigious exchange program that would send you to India?
 Check this out: http://www.indousstf.org/bose/US-Students.html